 - End Point: Sent, Sur En bus

 So, there you have it.
-At least seven hikes for you to try while making your way around Switzerland.
-It’s a place filled with jaw-dropping scenery and mountains galore, and now you have not excuse but to come visit!
+At least seven hikes in Switzerland that you are sure to enjoy!
+Switzerland is a place filled with jaw-dropping scenery and mountains galore, and now you have no excuse but to come to visit.

 Have you ever been hiking in Switzerland?
 Let us know what your favourite hiking trails are in the comments below!